Top 9 AI Productivity Tools for Digital Workflow Management

 • Task management – Add tasks, subtasks, and notes, then group them into lists or projects.

-• Customization – Use tags, labels, and themes to prioritize and organize work.
+• Customization – Use color tags and visual organization tools to prioritize and sort work.

 • My day – A daily planner that prompts you to choose priorities each morning.

-• Moment review – A mobile-only feature that shows today’s and overdue tasks.
+• Moment review – A mobile-focused review feature for today’s and overdue tasks.

 • Reminders – Time-based, recurring, or location-based alerts to stay on track.

-• Focus mode – A timer with gamified visuals to encourage deep work.
+• Focus mode – A focus timer designed to help you stay on task.

 • Shared boards – Collaborate with others using Kanban, calendar, or table views.

-• Templates – Access to a hundred starter templates for common workflows.
+• Templates – Access more than 100 starter templates for common workflows.

-• Integrations – Connect with apps like WhatsApp, Google Calendar, and Slack.
+• Integrations – Connect with apps like WhatsApp, Google Calendar, Slack, Gmail, Zoom, and Microsoft Teams, plus Google Docs for shared work.

 Pros